 To benefit our children, our neighborhoods, and our community.
 As parents, or as friends and supporters of the school, we all want the JYJ experience and our children's education to be the best they can be.
 Contributing to the Foundation helps maintain a school that enhances the community.

-You can contribute funds to the Foundation by mailing a check or donate using a credit card via PayPal.
+You can contribute funds to the Foundation by mailing a check or donate using a credit card via PayPal or directly through the site.
 Soon we will also have a direct deposit option so a monthly donation can be given easily and conveniently.

 Checks, made payable to 'JY Joyner Foundation' can be sent to JY Joyner Foundation, 2300 Lowden Street, Raleigh NC 27608.